mspnp/container-apps-fabrikam-dronedelivery/README.md

    git clone --recurse-submodules https://github.com/mspnp/container-apps-fabrikam-dronedelivery.git
    ```

    :bulb: The steps shown here and elsewhere in the reference implementation use Bash shell commands.
-On Windows, you can [install Windows Subsystem for Linux](https://learn.microsoft.com/windows/wsl/install#install) to run Bash by entering the following command in PowerShell or Windows Command Prompt and then restarting your machine: `wsl --install`
+On Windows, you can [install Windows Subsystem for Linux](https://learn.microsoft.com/windows/wsl/install#install).

 1. Navigate to the container-apps-fabrikam-dronedelivery folder